-The GHD Summer Intensive (GHDI) (formerly the Global Health Effectiveness (GHE) Program) is a non-degree program offered during the first summer session at Harvard School of Public Health (HSPH).
+The Global Health Delivery Summer Intensive (GHDI) Program is a non-degree program offered during the first summer session at Harvard School of Public Health (HSPH).

 GHDI is intended for mid-career global health professionals who seek training in global health delivery concepts and skills.
 Participants take three courses: Epidemiologic Methods for Global Health (EPI505), a case-based Introduction to Global Health Care Delivery (GHP532), and Value-Based Management in Global Health Care Delivery (GHP555).
 These three courses are also part of a new, separate Master of Medical Sciences in Global Health Care Delivery (MMSc-GHD) degree-program offered through Harvard Medical School.

-During the GHD Summer Intensive, students also utilize a platform of expert-led communities, Global Health Delivery Online (GHDonline), to connect and collaborate with other health care implementers working to improve the delivery of health care.
+During GHDI, students also utilize a platform of expert-led communities, Global Health Delivery Online (GHDonline), to connect and collaborate with other health care implementers working to improve the delivery of health care.

 Goals and Purpose